danyaberezun/KEEPs/README.md

 }
 ```

-I.e. type-checker is not able to locally cast `e.i` to the required type
-although it has all the necessary information.
-The paper presents a
-proposal how the current type-checking can be modified in order to
+***The paper presents a proposal how the current type-checker can be modified in order to cover this `gap` in the language design by adding support for dependent pattern-matching.***

-support dependent pattern-matching.
+***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.***

+TODO: add examples for both!

 # Motivation